elaimaz/TheRustProgramminLanguageBook/README.md

 # TheRustProgramminLanguageBook
-Exercises from the roost programming language
+Exercises from the rust programming language